erafkin/backend-starter/README.md

 # Node/Express backend stater
 This is a starter back for a Node.js/Express.js backend with Babel.
-Commented out are ways to easily integrate mongoDB and how to serve views.
+Commented out are ways to easily integrate mongoDB.